couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/getting-started.markdown

 ```

 For more information about using views for indexing and querying from Couchbase
-Server, here are some useful resources:
+Server, see the following resources:

  * For more information on Views, how they operate, and how to write effective
    map/reduce queries, see [Couchbase Server 2.0: